samueldosramos/wsl-setup/README.md

-# WSL Ubuntu Dotfiles
+# WSL Debian/Ubuntu Dotfiles

-This is a simple dotfiles and scripts to setup _Windows Subsystem for Linux (WSL)_ with _Ubuntu_.
+This is a simple dotfiles and scripts to setup _Windows Subsystem for Linux (WSL)_ with _Debian and Ubuntu based Linux distributions_.

 ## Features